DataCanvasIO/HyperGBM/README.md

 [Doc](https://hypergbm.readthedocs.io/en/latest/) | [中文](https://hypergbm.readthedocs.io/zh_CN/latest/)

 ## We Are Hiring！
-Dear folks,we are offering challenging opportunities located in Beijing for both professionals and students who are keen on AutoML/NAS.
+Dear folks, we are offering challenging opportunities located in Beijing for both professionals and students who are keen on AutoML/NAS.
 Come be a part of DataCanvas!
 Please send your CV to yangjian@zetyun.com.
 (Application deadline: TBD.)

 ## What is HyperGBM
 HyperGBM is a full pipeline automated machine learning (AutoML) toolkit designed for tabular data.
 It covers the complete end-to-end ML processing stages, consisting of data cleaning, preprocessing, feature generation and selection, model selection and hyperparameter optimization.